NEXTDC adds 9MW customer contracts at new Sydney data centre

-When construction of the S2 data centre began, NEXTDC had only planned to equip the S2 data centre with 6MW in its first phase, but at the company’s FY18 results it announced a further 8MW (phase two) of new capacity was to be added in an attempt to meet relentless customer demand.
+When construction of the S2 data center began, NEXTDC had only planned to equip the S2 data center with 6MW in its first phase, but at the company’s FY18 results it announced a further 8MW (phase two) of new capacity was to be added in an attempt to meet relentless customer demand.

 Now, with the reason put down to recent positive developments in the Sydney market, NEXTDC has announced it has brought forward an additional 8MW (phase three).
 As a result, the current capacity under design and development for S2 is now 22MW of the 30MW total planned capacity.

 NEXTDC asserts revenue recognition for the new contracted commitments will surge in FY20, with the full run rate impacted expected to be recognised in FY21.

 NEXTDC chief executive officer Craig Scroggie is pleased with the new commitments and confident for the future.

 “We advised the market at the time of FY18 results that the Company’s sales pipeline was very strong and the timing of large sales to the hyperscale cloud market would be unpredictable given the long run nature of the sales cycle,” says Scroggie.

 “We’re very pleased to have now locked in material MW contracted commitments against these expectations.”